 Clinical Trials Development Division (CTDD):

-The Biostatistics Shared Resource is supported by statisticians in the CTDD, including Virginia Filiaci PhD, Bill Brady PhD, Mark Brady PhD, Mike Sill PhD, Danielle Enserro PhD, Helen Huang MA, and Jim Kauderer MA.
+The Biostatistics Shared Resource is supported by statisticians in the CTDD, including Virginia Filiaci PhD, Austin Miller PhD, Mark Brady PhD, Mike Sill PhD, Danielle Enserro PhD, Helen Huang MA, and Jim Kauderer MA.
 These Shared Resource members provide broad expertise in the design, management and analysis of clinical trials of every phase.
 This team has extensive experience in the Cooperative Group setting, including work on many trials that set the standard care for gynecologic cancer patients.
 Their depth of experience is evinced by authorship on hundreds of publications in the highest-tier medical journals.

 Research Assistants, MS/MA